EnzoBarizza/whatsappapi/README.md

 Step 2.

-> Import them using "from whatsappapi import WhatsappAPI"
+> Import them using "from whatsappapi import whatsapp"

 # Documentation